madhusaravanan27/Zillow-House-Value-Trend-Analysis/README.md

 2. **Develop accurate forecasts** for future movements in the housing market.

 3. **Provide actionable insights** for real estate investors, homeowners, and other stakeholders to navigate the real estate landscape effectively.

+## **Technologies Used**

+- **Python**: Main programming language used for analysis and model building.

+- **Pandas/Numpy**: For data manipulation and preparation.

+- **Matplotlib/Seaborn**: For data visualization and creating exploratory analysis charts.

+- **Scikit-learn**: For building the K-Nearest Neighbors (KNN) regressor and evaluating model performance.

+- **Statsmodels**: For implementing the ARIMA model in time series forecasting.

+- **Keras/TensorFlow**: For building and training the Convolutional Neural Network (CNN) for time series prediction.

+- **Jupyter Notebook**: Interactive environment used for code development and analysis.

 ## **Analysis Overview**